Conan the Barbarian: Comics

-Conan the Barbarian has appeared in comics nearly non-stop since 1970.
-The comics are arguably, apart from the books, the vehicle that had the greatest influence on the longevity and popularity of the character.
+Comic adaptations of Conan are arguably, apart from the books, the vehicle that had the greatest influence on the longevity and popularity of the character.
 The earliest comic book adaptation of Conan was written in Spanish and first published in Mexico in the fifties.
 This version, which was done without authorization from the estate of Robert E. Howard, is loosely based on the short story Queen of the Black Coast.
-The earliest licensed comic adaptations were written in English and first published by Marvel Comics in the seventies, beginning with Conan the Barbarian (1970–1993) and the classic Savage Sword of Conan (1974–1995).
+The first licensed comic adaptations were written in English and first published by Marvel Comics in the seventies, beginning with Conan the Barbarian (1970–1993) and the classic Savage Sword of Conan (1974–1995).
 Dark Horse Comics launched their Conan series in 2003.
-Dark Horse Comics is currently publishing compilations of the 1970s Marvel Comics series in trade paperback format.
+Dark Horse Comics published compilations of the 1970s Marvel Comics series in trade paperback format.

-Barack Obama, former President of the United States, is a collector of Conan the Barbarian comic books and a big fan of the character and appeared as a character in a comic book called Barack the Barbarian from Devil's Due.
+Barack Obama, former President of the United States, is a fan of the character and collects Conan the Barbarian comic books.
+Obama also appeared as a character in a comic book called Barack the Barbarian from Devil's Due.